-Pupil numbers are now relatively stable as the school is close to full capacity.
-In addition, school income has not risen in line with inflation or increased staffing costs.
+Pupil numbers are now relatively stable.
+In addition, school income has not risen in line with inflation.
 This means spend has to be carefully planned.
 The Governors are committed to reducing costs where possible.
 The school operates before and after school wrap around care and any surplus from this is re-invested back into the school; its facilities and resources.